-When you’re planning your BBQ, did you know that the best way to defrost ribs is to thaw them in the refrigerator for at least 24 hours?
+When planning your BBQ, did you know that the best way to defrost ribs is to thaw them in the refrigerator for at least 24 hours?

 Do you have to thaw ribs before cooking?